BubbleSquish/Bible-Fun/Jesus-Provides.md

 4. **Fulfillment**: Include examples of how or when the promise has been fulfilled, with supporting Bible verses hyperlinked to sources.

 ---

-### Continue to Style and Organize
-- Use `#` for main sections, `###` for subheadings, and consistent line breaks.
-- Add hyperlinks for Bible verses.
-- Use blockquotes `>` for direct Bible quotations.
-- Format inline references with parentheses for clickable links.

-This structure ensures readability and clear organization for a GitHub Markdown file.